To travel hopefully is a better thing than to arrive.

 I say ‘mix tape’ but most of us now make a playlist on our phone or iPod.
 The trick is to do two or three different mixes: I like one we can both sing along to to raise flagging spirits; one with old favourites that make us happy by reviving old memories; and one with fast, upbeat music to keep us going when we’re feeling fed-up.

-Or, ask friends and family to suggest someone new for you to try, which is a great way of discovering new bands and singers.
+Or, ask friends and family to suggest someone new for you to try before you leave on your drive - it's a great way of discovering new bands and singers.

 Keep a bag of sweets handy